-The camera is located near the top of rover's mast
+The camera is located near the top of rover's mast,

-it's a camera system
+it's a camera system,

-and it has zoom capability
+and it has zoom capability;

-Hence the name Mastcam-Z
+hence the name Mastcam-Z

 The Mars 2020 rover mission is part of NASA's Mars Exploration Program, a long-term effort of robotic exploration of the Red Planet.
 The Mars 2020 mission addresses high-priority science goals for Mars exploration, including key questions about the potential for life on Mars and to gather knowledge and demonstrate technologies that address the challenges of future human expeditions to Mars.
 These include testing a method for producing oxygen from the Martian atmosphere, identifying other resources (such as subsurface water), improving landing techniques, and characterizing weather, dust, and other potential environmental conditions that could affect future astronauts living and working on Mars.

 The cameras weigh about 8.8 pounds and will produce images of color quality similar to that of a consumer digital camera (2 megapixels).
 The cameras will help other Mars 2020 experiments on the rover by looking at the whole landscape and identifying rocks and soil (regolith) that deserve a closer look by other instruments.
 They will also spot important rocks for the rover to sample and store on the surface of Mars.
 Mastcam-Z's purpose is to take high definition video, panoramic color and 3D images of the Martian surface and features in the atmosphere with a zoom lens to magnify distant targets.
-It will be mounted on the Mars 2020 rover mast at the eye level of a 6 1/2 foot tall person.
+It will be mounted on the Perseverance rover mast at the eye level of a 6 1/2 foot tall person.
 The cameras (there will be two) are separated by 9.5 inches to provide stereo vision.